Learning objectives and alignment

 Teaching online courses

-Resources on learning objectives and the alignment of activities with them
+Resources on learning outcomes and the alignment of activities with them

-Learning objectives describe what learners will be able to do upon completion of a course or instructional unit.
+Learning outcomes describe what learners will be able to do upon completion of a course or instructional unit.
 Educators often refer to learning objectives as student learning outcomes, learning goals, performance outcomes, instructional objectives, behavioral objectives, or core competencies.
-Well-crafted courses have learning objectives that describe overall, high-level objectives for the course (the big ideas), as well as more detailed learning objectives for each unit or module of content.
+Well-crafted courses have learning objectives that describe overall high-level objectives for the course (the big ideas) and more detailed learning objectives for each unit or module of content.

 Why Is It Important?

-Carefully written learning outcomes provide students with a roadmap that explains where they are going in the course and what to expect when they get there.
+Carefully written learning outcomes provide students with a roadmap explaining where they are going in the course and what to expect when they arrive.
 They describe the intended purposes and expected results of the course, unit, or activity.
-Unit or module learning objectives also provide students with benchmarks by which they can measure their progress towards achieving the course outcomes.
+Unit or module learning objectives also provide students with benchmarks by which they can measure their progress toward achieving the course learning outcomes.

-Learning objectives also guide instructors to align critical course components, such as student assessments, instructional materials, course activities, and course technology.
-When aligned, the major course components work together to ensure that students achieve the desired learning objectives.
+Learning outcomes also guide instructors to align critical course components, such as student assessments, instructional materials, course activities, and course technology.
+The major course components work together when aligned to ensure students achieve the desired learning outcomes.
 In an online course especially, objectives help instructors guide their choices about the content that needs to be included—what is truly important versus what is just nice to have.

 How to Put Into Practice?